 Research suggests the following steps can promote positive emotional well-being.
 Why not give them a try?

 Helping others can give joy and happiness.
-Give your time, your words, your presence.
+Give your time, your words, and your presence.
 Do something nice for a friend, or a stranger.
 Thank someone.
 Smile.
 Volunteer.
 Join an online group.
 Look out, as well as in.

 - Try and speak to them about their feelings - perhaps name what you've noticed in their behaviour and let them know you're there to talk if they ever need to.
-If they do want to talk, validate their perspective and feelings & acknowledge how hard it can be to talk about them.
+If they do want to talk, validate their perspective & feelings, and acknowledge how hard it can be to talk about them.
 Try to really listen and not jump in and try to ‘fix’ the issue or challenge.

 - Encourage them to talk to other people whom they trust - this could be parents, a friend, colleague, or perhaps a schoolteacher.

 - Support them to think about ways to manage their upset or difficult feelings - this could include encouraging them to spend time with family and friends, writing their feelings down, or doing activities that make them feel good.
 If you're particularly worried, encourage them to seek professional support from their GP or one of the services listed at the bottom of this page.

 - Plan to check in on how they're feeling - this could be when you next meet.

 - Speak with a trusted person yourself - to review your support, debrief and acknowledge your own emotional response.
 Supporting others can be a hard role at times.